Clinch fighting: Grappling techniques

 The clinch is a powerful tool for grapplers to advance into a dominant position in ground fighting, or is used for scoring points or winning a match such as a grand amplitude throw in amateur wrestling or an ippon in judo.
 The type of techniques employed are heavily dependent on whether or not the participants are wearing clothing heavy enough to be grabbed and used to gain leverage or unbalance them to set up throws.
-In competitive environments examples of such clothing would be the Judogi, Brazilian Jiu Jitsu gi or the Kurtka.
+In competitive environments examples of such clothing would be the Dalian(Shuai Jiao Jacket),Judogi, Brazilian Jiu Jitsu gi or the Kurtka.

 In competition where such clothing is being worn (almost exclusively referred to as a gi) there is a strong emphasis on grip fighting where the fighters will attempt to gain a dominant hold on the opponent's gi to unbalance and throw them.
 Examples of such competition would be judo, sambo or some Brazilian Jiu Jitsu competitions although in BJJ there is frequently a division for both gi and no-gi competition.

 In no-gi competition getting double underhooks is generally considered advantageous, as the position can be used to perform throws or takedowns.
 Being behind the opponent in such a position is known as getting the back, and is generally considered even more advantageous, since it is harder for the opponent to defend from that position.
 A typical example of a technique that can be performed from this position is the suplex.